Why is it important that we read as adults?

 Reading can relieve stress

-Research conducted on a group of volunteers in 2009 at Mindlab International, at the University of Sussex, showed that reading was the most effective way to overcome stress.
+Research conducted on a group of volunteers in 2009 at Mindlab International, at the University of Sussex and many studies since then have shown, that reading was the most effective way to overcome stress.
 Psychologists believe this is because the human mind has to concentrate on reading and the distraction of being taken into a literary world eases the tensions in muscles and the heart.

 Reading can help you sleep

-Getting a good night's sleep is extremely important to ensure you are ready to face a new day.
+Getting a good night's sleep is extremely important to ensure you are ready to tackle a new day.
 But sometimes there are a number of factors or worries which make nodding off a little difficult.
-Reading for ten minutes or so can help you switch off from your daily stresses and relax enough to sleep fitfully.
+Removing technology or resisting the urge to use it at bedtime can help.
+Combined with reading for ten minutes or so can help you switch off from your daily stresses and relax enough to sleep better.

 Reading can make you more empathetic